PSHE & RSHE

 Our curriculum is shaped by our school vision of ‘Life in all its fullness’ which aims to enable all children to flourish and to become the very best version of themselves.
 At St Edward's, PSHE is an integral part of the whole school curriculum and is embedded in our school ethos and values.
 We take every opportunity to permeate these values through several curriculum subjects, school events and collective worship.

-Our PSHE curriculum is delivered using the Jigsaw Programme, which supports our aim to develop the ‘whole child’ intellectually, morally, socially and spiritually.
-The Jigsaw Programme incorporates a wide range of child-centred activities to ensure learning is fun, whilst deepening children’s understanding through a purposeful curriculum to develop knowledge and skills in the areas of:
+Our PSHE curriculum is delivered using the Kapow Primary Programme, which supports our aim to develop the ‘whole child’ intellectually, morally, socially and spiritually.
+The Kapow Primary Programme incorporates a wide range of child-centred activities to ensure learning is fun, whilst deepening children’s understanding through a purposeful curriculum to develop knowledge and skills in the areas of:

 Our PSHE curriculum teaches the National Curriculum, supported by clear skills and knowledge progression.
 The skills and knowledge children learn is built on year by year and sequenced appropriately to maximise learning for all children.
 On occasion, teachers may deliver an additional PSHE lesson as a result of a specific issue that has arisen in their own class to show children how to approach and deal with new situations or issues.